Mitulol/softsensor-assignment/README.md

+This project is currently in development.
+The vector based chatbot, will be published soon once optimized.
+The final version of the project utilizes more than 10M + records.
+I will update this repo soon.

 # SoftSensor Assignment – Final Submission

 This repository contains all components and deliverables for the SoftSensor logistics data pipeline assignment.
 The project integrates MongoDB, Airbyte, PostgreSQL, dbt, and Cube.dev to build an end-to-end analytics pipeline.